 What your employees need to do to stay safe in a parking lot or garage

-First, it’s best to keep the cellphone in a pocket, purse, or belt clip while either walking or driving through a parking lot.
-The distractions from cell phone use can lead to collisions especially when neither the driver nor the pedestrian is paying attention.
-If a phone call is absolutely necessary, step off to the side or place the call and complete it inside the vehicle before leaving the parking space.
+First, it’s best to keep the mobile device in a pocket, purse, bag, or phone clip while either walking or driving through a parking lotThe distractions from using a mobile device can lead to collisions/injuries especially when neither the driver nor the pedestrian is paying attentionIf a phone call is absolutely necessary, step off to the side or place/finish the call inside the vehicle before leaving the parking space.

 For pedestrians, take the time to look around, get the lay of the land, and recognize any potentially hazardous situations.
 A quick scan of the parking lot might help them avoid a speeding or distracted motorist.